-Within fiscal year 2005, our work consisted of:
+During fiscal year 2006, our work consisted of:

-- 1. Site visit to Beaufort Sea in anticipation of a June 2005 deployment. - 2.
-Acquiring, testing, and shipping a HF Radar system to Prudhoe Bay, Alaska, in April 2005. - 3.
-Deploying, installing, calibrating, and maintaining the HF Radar system in Beaufort Sea from June through October 2005, when it was be demobilized for the winter. - 4.
-Developing and maintaining a web site where real-time surface current data will be displayed - 5.
+- 1. Site visit to Beaufort Sea in anticipation of an August 2006 deployment. - 2.
+Acquiring, testing, and shipping a HF Radar system to Prudhoe Bay, Alaska, in July 2006. - 3.
+Deploying, installing, calibrating, and maintaining the HF Radar system in Beaufort Sea from August through October 2006 - 4.
+Re-deploying the system in Lower Cook Inlet in November 2006, - 5.
+Developing and maintaining a web site where real-time surface current data are displayed - 6.
 Compiling and submitting a Bibliographic Database of HF Radar resources.

 We deployed and fine tuned two HF radar systems that can be switched between 12 and 24 MHz, at West Dock and Endicott Islands.
 An example of the data collected is shown in Figure 1, which shows the domain of coverage operating at 12 MHz.
-The use of two different frequencies permits us to tune the radars depending on environmental conditions: when the fetch is small then we expect the wave field to have more energy in shorter waves, which can be detected with the 24 MHz radar.
-When the fetch is larger, presumably under no ice conditions, the energy would be shifted to longer waves, which can be detected with the 12 MHz radar that has a longer range (Figure 2).
-This is the first attempt to use a switchable dual frequency system in an operational setting.
+The use of two different frequencies permits us to tune the radars depending on environmental conditions: when the fetch is small we expect the wave field to have more energy in shorter waves, which can be detected with the 24 MHz radar.
+When the fetch is larger, presumably under ice-free conditions, longer waves will be generated allowing us to increase the range of measurements by shifting to the 12 MHz frequency (Figure 2).
+This represented the first attempt to use a switchable dual frequency system in an operational setting and we successfully accomplished this task.